Dream Chronicles: The Book of Water: Release and post-release

-It was officially first released as Collector's Edition digitally on April 24, 2011 by PlayFirst.
-The Standard Edition was released a month later on May 27, 2011.
+It was officially first released as Collector's Edition digitally on April 24 by PlayFirst.
+The Standard Edition was released a month later on May 27.
 Each edition was quickly available on PlayFirst's exclusive partner, Big Fish Games, on the following day of each release date.
 Both editions feature the main single-mode game, while the Collector's one also includes a special bonus game in which players can play as Faye to find out what happened to the Town of Wish before Lyra's story starts, three extra locations, several mini-puzzles, eight wallpapers, and a detailed walkthrough from the developer.
-These extra features (excluding the bonus game) was released exclusively as a stand-alone piece, Dream Chronicles: The Book of Water Strategy Guide, along with the release of the Standard Edition on Big Fish Games on May 28.
+These extra features (excluding the bonus game) were released exclusively as a stand-alone piece, Dream Chronicles: The Book of Water Strategy Guide, along with the release of the Standard Edition on Big Fish Games on May 28.

 The game itself was moderately successful, and reached the top-ten of the charts in most major casual game charts, but failed to attain the top position in any of them.
-It only reached the top of the iWin.com's Top 100 Games and Shockwave.com's Top Download Games chart, while peaking number-two on Big Fish Games, GameHouse, and Pogo.com; number-four on PlayFirst; number-five on Amazon.com... and many more.
+It only reached the top of the iWin.com's Top 100 Games and Shockwave.com's Top Download Games chart, while peaking number-two on Big Fish Games, GameHouse, and Pogo.com; number-four on PlayFirst, and number-five on Amazon.com.
 Compared to other games in the series, it is the least successful and the lowest charting Dream Chronicles game to date.

-On August 31, 2011, a high-definition version of this game was available via App Store for iPad device, and the latest version was updated on November 27, 2012.
+In August 2011, a high-definition version of this game was available via App Store for iPad device, and the latest version was updated in November 2012.